 A Plot is a specialised form of FrameSet, in which the base Frame describes a

-" coordinate system and is associated with a rectangular plotting area in the
+coordinate system and is associated with a rectangular plotting area in the underlying graphics

 The current Frame of a Plot describes a

 Because the Mapping between physical and graphical coordinates may often be non-linear, or even discontinuous, most plotting does not result in simple straight lines.
-The basic plotting element is therefore not a straight line, but a geodesic curve (see astCurve).
-A Plot also provides facilities for drawing markers or symbols (astMark), text (astText) and grid lines (astGridLine).
-It is also possible to draw curvilinear axes with optional coordinate grids (astGrid).
-A range of Plot attributes is available to allow precise control over the appearance of graphical output produced by these functions.
+The basic plotting element is therefore not a straight line, but a geodesic curve (see AST_CURVE).
+A Plot also provides facilities for drawing markers or symbols (AST_MARK), text (AST_TEXT) and grid lines (AST_GRIDLINE).
+It is also possible to draw curvilinear axes with optional coordinate grids (AST_GRID).
+A range of Plot attributes is available to allow precise control over the appearance of graphical output produced by these routines.